boez98/ARP_3rd_Assignment/README.md

 Therefore the application, when launched, asks for one execution modality:
-1. normal, as assignment 2
+0. normal, as assignment 2
+1. client: the application runs normally as assignment 2 and sends its keyboard input to another application (on a different machine) running in server mode
 2. server: the application does not use the keyboard for input: it receives input from another application (on a different machine) running in client mode

-3. client: the application runs normally as assignment 2 and sends its keyboard input to another application (on a different machine) running in server mode When selecting modes 2 and 3 the application obviously asks address and port of the companion application.
+When selecting modes 1 and 2 the application obviously asks address and port of the companion application.

 # Protocol
 To assure that any application is able to properly connect to any other application (implemented by some other student/group), a communication protocol must be defined.